 According to the World Bank, the lack of socio-emotional skills among adults in Peru hinders their ability to become and stay employed.[ii]
 Moreover, this research suggests that socio-emotional skills are essential for improving the quality of life of all Peruvians, as people with higher socio-emotional skills have increased long-term income potential, improved health, are more engaged in their community, and ultimately, are happier.

-Paul Gertler, an IPA-affiliated researcher from UC Berkeley, and a team from the World Bank led by Ines Kudo, partnered with the Ministry of Education to measure the effectiveness of Escuela Amiga, a large-scale government program designed to develop the socio-emotional skills of students in at-risk schools in Peru.
-The program will use a socio-emotional learning (SEL) toolkit developed by Peru' s Ministry of Education and the World Bank for students and teachers living or working in at-risk schools.
+Researchers partnered with the Ministry of Education to measure the effectiveness of Escuela Amiga, a large-scale government program designed to develop the socio-emotional skills of students in at-risk schools in Peru.
+The program will use a socio-emotional learning (SEL) curriculum developed by Peru' s Ministry of Education and the World Bank for students and teachers living or working in at-risk schools.
 Teachers receive a syllabus and other classroom materials designed to teach skills such as communication, empathy, learning, problem solving, and self-regulation.
 To help ensure the effective implementation of Escuela Amiga, the program includes:

-2) Teams of specialists that visit schools once a week to support teachers, students and parents in the adopting best practices; and
+- Teams of specialists that visit schools once a week to support teachers, students and parents in the adopting best practices;

 The study will be carried out in 700 small and medium-sized primary and secondary public schools from 308 randomly selected clusters in 16 districts with high rates of violence.
 Half will be selected to receive the program, and the other half will not receive the program and serve as a comparison group.

-The researchers will use surveys and administrative data to measure the effect of Escuela Amiga on learning outcomes, emotional well-being, and socio-emotional skills, as well as school climate, including levels of violence and bullying.
-These effects will be calculated controlling for cognitive skills and personality traits.
-In addition, the evaluation design will allow researchers to measure the program' s long-run effects on participants' labor outcomes, health, and risky behaviors (such as teen pregnancy, drug use, gang activity).
+Researchers will use surveys and administrative data to measure the effect of Escuela Amiga on students' learning outcomes, emotional well-being, and socio-emotional skills, as well as school climate, including levels of violence and bullying.
+In addition, the evaluation design will allow researchers to measure the program' s long-run effects on participants' labor outcomes, health, and risky behaviors, such as teen pregnancy, drug use, and gang activity.